-In addition to raising awareness about local food sources, the group was also promoting its own programs -- subsidized community supported agriculture (CSA) shares at Many Forks Farm and Square Roots Farm, seed swaps and a new
+In addition to raising awareness about local food sources, the group was also promoting its own programs -- subsidized community supported agriculture (CSA) shares at Many Forks Farm and Square Roots Farm, seed swaps and a new volunteer gleaning program.

 "We just started the gleaning program last year," Hoosac Harvest volunteer Kathy Keeser said.
 "We take volunteers out to farms to pick produce, which is then donated to local food pantries.
 The farms, for whatever reason, aren't able to pick the produce on their own.
 We were able to donate a few thousand pounds to the local food pantries last year."

 In addition to the gleaning donations, the group also encourages residents who have gardens to grow extra vegetables to donate the pantries.

 "We're also adding a new ‘Homesteader Tour' this year," Scully said.
 "We're looking for gardeners or producers of any level -- who grow food or raise chickens -- in their backyards.
 Then on July 20 and 27, we'll do guided tours, sort of like a garden or green energy tour."